 You can set your own terms of payment in your company profile.
-Make sure to do this before you send out project invitations so that the invitees know what to expect.
+Make sure to do this before you send out project invitations, so linguists will know what to expect.

 Can I pay my own freelancers via Smartcat?

 Sure.
-If you set their rates after inviting them to your team by email, Smartcat will calculate the price of their work automatically.
+If you set their rates after inviting them to your team by email, Smartcat will be calculating the price of their work automatically.

-Do I have to pay Smartcat separately for finding translators on the platform?
+Do I have to pay Smartcat separately for finding linguists on the platform?